VPN, CISCO AnyConnect, About VPN Profiles

-The Tunnel All profile is used in cases where you need to present a University identity to a third party website, such as the Library's online resource collection.
+The "3_TunnelAll" profile is used in cases where you need to present a University identity to a third party website, such as the Library's online resource collection.
 (See Library Resources and the VPN for more information about remote access to the Library's resources.)
 There are some other services provided to campus based on IP address in addition to those from the Library.
 Additionally, if you are traveling outside the US and want to reach US servers for services such as Google or Facebook then the Tunnel All profile will send all your data back to campus first, and then out to those services.
 Researchers accessing NIST data must use either "3_TunnelAll" or "4_TunnelAll_2FA_Duo" in order to be compliant with grant award restrictions.

 The Office of Privacy and Information Assurance (OPIA) recommends the use of the Tunnel All profile from untrusted networks, such as unsecured wireless networks, coffee shops, hotels, and other potentially vulnerable networks.
 This way all of your network traffic is encrypted on the path between your computer and the campus network, helping to protect your data from snooping.

 See About UI Verify and 2FA for details on the University implementation of Two-factor authentication (2FA).
 Some campus IT Pros use Duo devices for two-factor authentication, as do some University Applications.
 If you want to use your Duo device along with the VPN authentication system, select one of the profiles that includes "_2FA" or "Duo" in the name before you start the VPN connection.
 In the line below your password enter "push", "phone", or "SMS" to tell the VPN how you want Duo to contact you.

 Tunnel All is required for library use, but usually slows people’s network connection down for regular Internet use.